 When visiting a city for the first time, most people’s idea of fun doesn’t generally involve paying a visit to the local cemetery.
 However, at Trumpeldor, you’ll find the resting places of a fascinating mixture of local celebrities including artists, politicians and other well-known individuals.

-There are also a number of memorials of historical events, such as the 1921 Tel Aviv riots and the 1918 evacuation by the Ottomans.
+There are also a number of memorials of historical events in Israel.
+One is the 1921 Tel Aviv riots, then the 1918 evacuation by the Ottomans.
 Overall it’s a fascinating insight into local history and the people that have inhabited this city.

 Interested in booking a trip to Tel Aviv and visiting some of these locations?
 Contact Chic Collection for special offers.